 Nate Champion was a cowboy, rancher, and key figure in the Johnson County War of Wyoming.

 Born on September 29, 1857, near Round Rock, Texas, Nate grew up to be a top cowboy.
 Somewhere along the line, he moved to Wyoming, where he ran a small ranch in Johnson County.
 Though known for his honesty and forthrightness, Nate made the “list” of those the cattle barons wanted to get rid of, most likely because of his “alleged” support of a rival stock association called the Northern Wyoming Farmers and Stock Growers Association.
-On the other hand, the cattle barons ran the more powerful Wyoming Stock Growers Association, which was implementing several rules to make it difficult for the small ranchers.
+On the other hand, the cattle barons ran the more powerful Wyoming Stock Growers Association, which implemented several rules to make it difficult for small ranchers.

 The wealthy ranchers soon labeled him a cattle rustler, and when they brought in 50 henchmen and gunfighters, Nate’s KC Ranch was the first to be targeted in what became known as the Johnson County War.
-The men arrived on April 9, 1892, when four men were at the ranch cabin, including Champion.
+The men arrived on April 9, 1892, when four men, including Champion, were at the ranch cabin.
 Two of the men, trappers who had just been passing by, were captured by the cattle baron group, and a cowboy named Rueben “Nick” Ray was shot and killed.
 Nate was besieged in his cabin as a hail of bullets came in his direction.
-He held out for several hours, killing at least four of the gunmen and wounding several others.
+He held out for several hours, killing at least four gunmen and wounding several others.
 However, when they set his cabin on fire, he was forced to emerge and was shot down.
 Dale Champion says, “At the time of Nate’s death, he had eight pack horses, all just paid for, and nearly 200 head of cattle of his own.
 He was getting ready to take a ranch and homestead it.
 He had a good reputation as an honest businessman.”